 “Because machines are now used to control nearly every aspect of our global digital economy, the need to create, install, rapidly assess and ensure the integrity of communications between machines is critical and must be able to scale instantly.
 However, organizations simply do not have the technology or automation needed to accurately monitor and protect the vast number of machines identities businesses now support.
 Cybercriminals understand this and target machine identities for use in a wide range of cyberattacks.”

-What other parallels come to mind when comparing Efail to machine identity protection?
+What other parallels come to mind when comparing Efail to machine identity management?
 Let us know in the comments or on Twitter!